CatFish47/spisbot/info.md

 # Info for future years
-> By Jeannie for SPIS 2022
+> By Jeannie and Grant for SPIS 2022

 > OG code is not mine, so I'm assuming a lot of functions.